ghd1010/care-nest-frontend/README.md

 ## IceBox Features

 1. Implementing a customized user type
-2. Add staff (employees that the supervisor can track too)
+2. Add staff (employees that the supervisor can track)
 3. Add the `Post` model for communication between daycare and parents
 4. Add the OTP code "Exit Code"
 5. Add subscriptions and offers
 6. Add food preferences for each child
 7. Better UI/UX
 8. Profile page for users
-9. Parents should not Signup, because in real world, parent went first to the daycare, register their data there, and give them their acccounts. but I created the Sign up because its required to have a Signup page.
+9. Parents should not Signup, because in real world, parent went first to the daycare, register their data there, and give them their acccounts. but I created the Sign up because its required to have a Sign up page.
 10. Add a summary content in the home component for each user.